There are a few things you can do to optimise your Wi-Fi.

-If everyone in your household is streaming, downloading and running apps your bandwidth is used up much quicker, making your internet feel slow.
+If everyone in your household is streaming, downloading, and running apps, your bandwidth is used up much quicker, which could make your internet feel slow.

-If you feel like your broadband isn’t keeping up, you might want to think about swapping to a faster package that better suits your needs.
+If you feel as if your broadband isn’t keeping up, you may want to consider swapping to a faster package.